dancju/dancju.github.io/_drafts/2014-06-10-suffix-oracle.md

 title: Suffix oracle
 ---

 A suffix oracle is a DFA that recognizes all suffix strings of a text and some other weird strings.
-A suffix oracle contains exact `N+1` states and can be constructed in `𝚯(N)` time where `N` is the length of the text.
+A suffix oracle contains exact `N+1` states and can be constructed in $\Theta(N)$ time where `N` is the length of the text.

 I reinvented this wheel when learning suffix automaton.
 But I don't know if this is of any use in algorithm contests.

-## The suffix oracle class
+## A C++ implementation
 ```cpp
 template<char SIGMA> class SuffixOracle {
   char *text;